scmacdon/AWSTracker/Readme.md

 + **ConnectionHelper** - creates a connection to the RDS MySQL instance.
 + **InjectWorkService** - injects items into the MySQL instance.
 + **RetrieveItems** - retrieves items from the MySQL instance.

-To create the JDBC classes:

-1. Create the **com.aws.jdbc** package.
-2. Create the **ConnectionHelper** class in this package and paste the Java code into the class.
-3. Create the **InjectWorkService** class in this package and paste the Java code into the class.
-4. Create the **RetrieveItems** class in this package and paste the Java code into the class.

 #### ConnectionHelper class